TNN16 (Thai TV channel)

-TNN ((ทีเอ็นเอ็น), also known as TNN16 (ทีเอ็นเอ็น ช่อง 16), an acronym for Thai News Network) is a Thai broadcast television news channel owned by Thai News Network (TNN) Co., Ltd., a unit of TrueVisions, a subsidiary of True Corporation, part of the Charoen Pokphand Group and Telenor, presents news, documentaries and sport news.
+TNN16 (ทีเอ็นเอ็น ช่อง 16), an acronym for Thai News Network is a Thai broadcast television news channel owned by Thai News Network (TNN) Co., Ltd., a unit of TrueVisions, a subsidiary of True Corporation, part of Arise Ventures Group and the Charoen Pokphand Group, presents news, documentaries and sport news.

-TNN has a sister channel called TNN2.
+TNN16 has a sister channel called TNN2.

 History

 Earlier History

-TNN was founded as IBC 3 on 17 May 1989.
+TNN16 was founded as IBC 3 on 17 May 1989.
 It was one of the first seven channels broadcasting on IBC satellite television platform on channel 1.

 Later, on 1 November 1997, IBC 3 rebranded to IBC News and reformed its format to present news only.

 On 1 July 1998, after IBC reached an agreement to merge with the UTV Cable Network and formed UBC, IBC News rebranded to UBC News and continue to broadcast on UBC channel 7.
 On 1 September 2003, UBC News got a new look, add a new image to consider as a news channel, consistent with the change of the UBC logo.

 In 2006, the channel rebranded to UBC News 24, later known as True News 24 as the network was rebranding to TrueVisions in 2007.